ZedMcChen/localisation/README.md

 ii) The default @Requestmapping pattern for @Pathvariable "email" truncates at the
     first dot (.), a new pattern is defined to get round this problem.

+2) messagesrc:

+i) apostrophe got swallowed by Spring for it being considered single quote, so need '' to print apostrophe;